 It makes having a single creature fight against a party very difficult if not impossible to make interesting.
 A creature losing their turn and the party wailing on them at advantage makes for a joke of an encounter quickly.
-The boss being able to shrug the crowd control off is almost necessary.
+The boss being capable of shrugging the crowd control off is necessary.

 This may feel like a cheap maneuver.
 It “wastes” a player’s action economy and reverses some progress that they’ve accomplished.
 However, the party only has to force the creature to do this 3 times until they can no longer use it during the encounter.

 If you’re thinking of doing a 1 vs. 5 type of encounter your creature needs Legendary Resistance in order for it to be a threat at the higher levels.
 The more access to CC the party has the less threatening these encounters are.

 It’s hard to make general advice and expect it to sink in.
 Vague examples aren’t useful to everyone, so with that being said here’s a boss fight that I designed!

 I’ve made quite a few boss fights in the past, but my favorite (and most successful) to date has to have been Longbeard in my latest homebrew campaign.
 Longbeard was a dwarf that mechanically modified his body to the point that he was more machine than dwarf.

 Lore and Backstory